MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab4_Search_and_filter_data.md

 21. Set **Activity Type** filter to **Task**.

-22. Click the **Send Marketing Materials text** to open the task you created earlier.
+22. Select the **Send Marketing Materials text** to open the task you created earlier.

 23. On the **Command Bar**, select the **Mark Complete** button.